 It’s normal to face lulls of romance in a long-term relationship, once the mystery and excitement from the honeymoon period ends, but you can reignite the spark with time and effort, even if you haven’t experienced it for a long time.

-We spoke to relationship expert Hayley Quinn to find out how couples can revive the romance, and one key suggestion was with a trip.
+We spoke to relationship expert Hayley Quinn to find out how couples can revive the romance, and one key suggestion was a trip.
 Hayley advised couples to take quarterly holidays together and discussed the benefits breaks can have on relationships.

 Whether you and your loved one prefer staying active in nature or relaxing in the autumn sunshine, continue reading to find out how to get your spark back with a holiday.